 Why?
 Because last year, the Citi PremierMiles Visa Card had one of the best sign-up bonuses in town.
 Earning miles on an air miles credit card takes a painfully long time, and one way to work around that is to get a credit card with a big sign-up bonus so you can get a sizeable bump in your miles.

-Sadly, the Citi PremierMiles’ 42,000 bonus miles offer ended earlier this year.
-Is the Citi PremierMiles still worth getting?
+Sadly, the Citi PremierMiles’ 42,000 bonus miles offer is yesterday’s news.
+Without it, is the Citi PremierMiles still worth getting?
 Let’s find out.

 Citi PremierMiles Visa Card essential information